AFASSoftware/typescript-assistant/readme.md

 - tsfmt to format files
 - tslint to check for problems

-When developing software, it would be nice if the right things would happen automatically at the right time.
+When developing a project using Typescript, it would be nice if the right things would happen automatically at the right time.

 Right now typescript-assistant has the following 2 modes: